 Standing Poses

-Standing poses are an essential part of flow yoga practice, providing a strong foundation and building strength and stability.
+Standing are an essential part of flow yoga practice, providing a strong foundation and building strength and stability.
 These poses are often performed while standing upright, engaging the muscles of the legs, core, and upper body.
 They can help improve balance, alignment, and posture.

 Some common standing poses in flow yoga include the warrior poses (Virabhadrasana I, II, and III), the triangle pose (Trikonasana), and the tree pose (Vrksasana).
 Each pose offers its unique , such as strengthening the legs, opening the hips, or stretching the side body.